levysantiago/backend-challenge/README.md

 The complete GraphQL schema is generated in the root folder after starting the API as `./schema.gql`, you will also be able to access the GraphQL routes documentation on the playground `http://localhost:3333/graphql`.

+Also there is a [Public Postman Workspace](https://www.postman.com/levysdev/workspace/challenges-api) with GraphQL queries and mutations already configured that might facilitate for you to test the API.

 ---

 # Getting started